Fereydoon Foroughi

 Fereydoon Foroughi (فریدون فروغی; 29 January 1951 – 5 October 2001) was an Iranian singer, musician and composer.
 He contributed greatly to Iranian music and arts and his unique voice and style soon caught on with the people.
 In addition to his studies in acting, playing the guitar, piano and organ he also composed music.
 His style was inspired by jazz and blues.

 Early life and education

 Fereydoon was born on Monday, January 29, 1951 in the Salsabil neighborhood of Tehran.
 His father, Fathullah, was a tobacco worker and wrote poetry and strings on his own.
 His paternal family was one of the great landowners of Naraq.
-At first, Farhad's name was chosen by his father, but at the request of his grandfather, his name was changed to Fereydoon.
+At first, the name Farhad was chosen by his father, but at the request of his grandfather, his name was changed to Fereydoon.
 He was the fourth and last child of his family after three older sisters, Parvaneh, Effat and Forough.

 In 1956, at the age of six, he began his education, and finally in 1968, he received a diploma in natural sciences, after which he dropped out of school.
 Fereydoon practiced music himself, due to his interest in rock music, especially in Ray Charles.